Giardino Montano per la Conservazione della Biodiversità "Ruggero Tomaselli"

+Botanical garden "Ruggero Tomaselli,” part of the Citadel of natural sciences "Salvatore Furia" of the Campo dei Fiori.

 The Giardino Montano per la Conservazione della Biodiversità "Ruggero Tomaselli", also known as the Giardino Botanico Alpino "Ruggero Tomaselli" and the Giardino Botanico "Ruggero Tomaselli", is a 70 ha nature preserve, arboretum and botanical garden in Italy.
 It is located inside the Cittadella di Scienze della Natura at the summit of the Campo dei Fiori di Varese (elevation 1226 m), in the Province of Varese, Lombardy.
 It is open on weekends in the warmer months.

 The garden was established in 1956 and named in honor of botanist Ruggero Tomaselli.